pietrosaveri/DontCheat/README.md

+# What is this?
-DontCheat is an software made to not each during exams.
+DontCheat is a software made to not cheat during exams.

+**Start it, click 3 times, and that's it.**

+**Invisible, fast, not detectable.**

 ## How does it work?